mathspp/mathspp/pages/02.blog/elo-rating-system-simulation/item.md

-Join me as I create a simulation that tries to test an ELO-based rating system for quizzes.
+Join me as I create a simulation that tries to test an Elo-based rating system for quizzes.

 ===